 “Customers can come to Divino Enoteca to relax and enjoy the falvour and aromas of the food and drink on offer.

 “We have a simple aim to be the best Enoteca in the UK.”

-The full article can be read in the latest edition of the SLTN magazine and was secured as part of a successsful campaign carried out by the Holyrood Partnership.
+The full article can be read in the latest edition of the SLTN magazine and was secured as part of a successsful campaign carried out by the Holyrood PR.

 Tuesday, May 21st, 2019